-- Designated Safeguarding Lead - Poonam Aggarwall, Acting Head Teacher
+- Designated Safeguarding Online/Filtering Lead - Poonam Aggarwall, Headteacher

-- Deputy Designated Safeguarding Lead - Shanara Ali, Acting Deputy Head
+- Deputy Designated Safeguarding Lead -Poonam Aggarwall, Headteacher

-- Designated Safeguarding Lead for pupil's with SEND - Shanara Ali
+- Designated Safeguarding Lead for pupil's with SEND - Alex Revens

-- Designated Safeguarding Lead for Years 1, 2 and 3 - Letitia McKenzie
+- Designated Safeguarding Lead for EYFS, Years 1 and 2 - Trishna Patel

-- Designated Safeguarding Lead for ACE - Floyd Bennett
+- Designated Safeguarding Lead for Be Active - James O'Donovan

 - Chair of Governors - Manji Kara